 Learn More: Document Artifact

-Model Views provide alternate views of the elements and diagrams stored in the Project Browser.
-The Slide show is particularly useful for presenting a series of diagrams during a workshop and solves the problem of needing to remember the location of the diagrams in the Project Browser.
-Any number of slide shows can be created and diagrams can be added regardless of their type or location in the Project Browser.
+Model Views provide alternative views of the elements and diagrams stored in the Browser window.
+The Slide show is particularly useful for presenting a series of diagrams during a workshop and solves the problem of needing to remember the location of the diagrams in the Browser window.
+Any number of slide shows can be created and diagrams can be added regardless of their type or location in the Browser window.
 The progression from slide to slide can be automated or triggered manually.

 Learn More: Model Views